young deutsch

 - The cynical world soon shattered my young dreams.

-- OBS Having little experience; inexperienced; unpracticed; ignorant; weak.
+- (obsolete) Having little experience; inexperienced; unpracticed; ignorant; weak.

 - In the early part of growth or life; born not long ago.